Home » Remote Work » What Do I Need to Work Remotely?

 Computer or Laptop

 The next item you will need to work remotely is a desktop computer or laptop.
-My preferred option is a laptop so that work can be completed in coffee shops and co-working spaces.
+My preferred option is a laptop to complete work in coffee shops and co-working spaces.

-You might decide that a desktop computer is the better option because you will always be working from home.
-Whatever you decide, make sure it can deal with the tasks you must regularly perform.
+You might decide that a desktop computer is better because you will always work from home.
+Whatever you choose, ensure it can deal with the tasks you must regularly perform.

-For a desktop computer, you will likely need to buy a mouse, keyboard and have a good-sized monitor to work on.
+For a desktop computer, you will likely need to buy a mouse and keyboard and have a good-sized monitor to work on.

 Think about the type of computer you will need to complete your work.
 Do you edit videos?
 Are you a developer that needs a power-hungry computer?
-Or are you working on customer support and working in the browser only?
+Or are you working on customer support and working only on the browser?

 During your time as a remote worker, at some point, your home internet will go down while working on a piece of work.

 Having a backup is essential.
-Alongside having a mobile phone to tether, an unlocked MIFI is another option.
-Purchase a local sim card with a different service provider than your home WiFi and mobile phone.
+An unlocked MIFI is another option, along with a mobile phone to tether.
+Purchase a local SIM card from a service provider different from your home WiFi and mobile phone.

 You can connect your MIFI and continue your work if an internet service provider goes down.
 Therefore, it saves you from not making work deadlines and keeping clients and colleagues happy.